 - fines, injunctions, civil penalties, and suspensions,

 - withdrawal of regulatory approvals,

 - product recalls and product seizures, including cessation of manufacturing and sales,

-- operating restrictions, and
+- · operating restrictions, and

 - criminal prosecution.

-We may be required to incur significant costs to comply with the laws and regulations in the future which may have a material adverse effect on our business, operating results and financial condition.
+There can be no assurance that we will not be required to incur significant costs to comply with the laws and regulations in the future, or that the laws or regulations will not have a material adverse effect on our business, operating results and financial condition.